simonlipson/machine_learning/README.md

 Above we see that Carrie from Sex and the City is at the same time the most open and the least conscientious.
 Actually all characters from Sex and the City had higher openness than all the other shows, likely due to how much they are willing to reveal about their love lives.

-Rachel is the most agreeable character (and hence probably why she is such a fan favourite) and Rick is the least.
+Rachel is the most agreeable character (and hence probably why she is such a fan favourite) and Rick is the least (not surprising due to his lack of caring).

 Kramer has the least emotional range which seems to be a good judge of his character.
 And Morty is the least extraverted (which isn't doing him too many favours with Jessica).